Choquequirao Trek

 That inaccessibility is the point — and the preservation.
 On the day you stand in Choquequirao’s main plaza, the number of other people present will be countable.
 On most days, it will be zero.

-4 Choquequiraw trek highlights
+4 Choquequirao trek highlights

 • Choquequirao’s Sunrise Revelation: Private access to the citadel’s main plaza at dawn.